Michiel de Ruyter (film)

-Michiel de Ruyter ([miˈxil də ˈrœytər]) is a 2015 Dutch film about the 17th-century admiral Michiel de Ruyter directed by Roel Reiné.
+Michiel de Ruyter ([miˈxil də ˈrœytər]) is a 2015 Dutch biographical war drama film about the 17th-century admiral Michiel de Ruyter directed by Roel Reiné.
 The film had its world premiere in the Nederlands Scheepvaartmuseum in Amsterdam on 26 January 2015 and has been released in cinemas in the Netherlands on 29 January 2015.
 On the English promotional website, the film has the title Admiral.

+Synopsis

+When England and France wage war on the republic of The Netherlands, Naval commander Michiel de Ruyter is called upon to lead the Dutch fleet in a battle for freedom and unity.

 Cast

 The first choice for the title role was Yorick van Wageningen, but he could not come to a financial agreement with the producers.
 On 9 May 2014, the full cast was presented to the press.